NOTE: THIS INFORMATION IS FOR RETURNING SOPHOMORE/JUNIOR/SENIOR STUDENTS ONLY

 How Will I Know Which Rooms Are Available?

-How Will I Know Which Specialty Rooms Are Available (Singles, Triples Or Quads)?
+How Will I Know Which Single, Triple or Quad Rooms Are Available?

-Click here for a comprehensive list of all available single, triple & quad rooms.
+For a comprehensive list of all available single, triple & quad rooms, go back one page and click on "Current Students" and then on "Room Numbers".
 Specialty rooms that are included in each section/floor of each hall can also be found by clicking on the link for each hall on the previous page.
 Click on the residence hall link you wish to view and then click on the floor.
 Click on the "Room Dimensions" link for a list of all approximate room measurements.

 How Much Will My Room Cost?